roninbar/ip-tcp-http/README.md

     | MongoDB              | TCP      | 27017        |

 -   Port numbers below 1024 are assigned by [IANA](http://iana.org).
--   The OS usually assigns to the client an unused _ephemeral_ (temporary) port in the range 49152-65535.
--   The client sends the first packet to the server using the server's well-known port and the client's ephemeral port.
--   This establishes an _association_ between the server process and the client process, defined by five parameters:
-    1. The server's IP address
-    2. The client's IP address
-    3. The protocol (e.g. TCP or UDP)
-    4. The server's port number
-    5. The client's port number

 #### UDP (User Datagram Protocol)